dingbat/dhuserdefaults/readme.md

 Message forwarding
 --------

-And finally, you can use either of these classes just like you would with their NS counterparts:
+Lastly, you can use either of these classes just like you would with their NS counterparts:

 ```objc
 [[DHUserDefaults defaults] synchronize];